Shallow neural network yields regularization for ill-posed inverse problems: Expanding neural network methods

-The update rule $n \gets b(k)$ in the above algorithm provides a flexible strategy for increasing the network complexity.
+The update rule $n \gets b(k)$ in Algorithm \ref{alg:expanding_nn} provides a flexible strategy for increasing the network complexity.
 Typical choices include $b(k) = k + 1$ (linear growth) or $b(k) = k + m$ for some fixed constant $m$ (fixed-step growth).
-The approximate solution $f_{n,k}^{\delta}$ is obtained by solving a minimization problem constrained to a bounded compact set $X_{n,r(n)}$, which guarantees the existence of a regularized solution.
-As the algorithm progresses, the domain of the set $X_{n,r(n)}$ expands with increasing $n$.
-This facilitates to search for more wider two layer networks until the algorithm is terminated by the well-known Morozov's discrepancy principle.
+Below $b^{-1}$ denotes the (generalized) inverse of $b$ defined by $b^{-1}(t):=\min\{k\in\mathbb N^+: b(k)>t\}$.
+The approximate solution $f_{n,k}^{\delta}$ is obtained by solving a minimization problem over a bounded compact set $X_{n,r(n)}$, which guarantees the existence of a regularized solution.
+The set $X_{n,r(n)}$ expands with increasing $n$, so the algorithm yields wider two layer networks until it is terminated by Morozov's discrepancy principle.

-Now, we establish the convergence properties of Algorithm \ref{alg:expanding_nn} in Theorem~\ref{main}, the proof is provided in Appendix \ref{App:A}.
-Under the assumption of prior information about the upper bound of $c_{\rho}(f^{\dagger})$ for the exact solution is known \emph{a priori}, and provided that $r(n)$ satisfies certain conditions, we show that the sequence generated by Algorithm \ref{alg:expanding_nn} terminates after a finite number of steps and converges to the exact solution.
-Moreover, asymptotic estimates for both the stopping iteration and the number of neurons can be derived, which are directly linked to the degree of H\"older continuity of the forward operator $A$, as specified below. \begin{definition} We say that the operator $A$ is locally H\"older continuous at $f^\dagger$ of order $\theta\in(0,1]$ (with respect to the $H^1$-norm) if there exist constants $L_A>0$ and $\gamma>0$ such that
+Now, we give the convergence properties of Algorithm \ref{alg:expanding_nn} in Theorem~\ref{main}.
+If the upper bound of $c_{\rho}(f^{\dagger})$ for $f^\dag$ is known and $r(n)$ satisfies mild conditions, then the sequence generated by Algorithm \ref{alg:expanding_nn} terminates after a finite number of steps and converges to $f^\dag$.
+Moreover, we derive asymptotic estimates on the stopping index and the number of neurons, which are directly linked to the degree of H\"older continuity of $A$. \begin{definition} The operator $A$ is said to be locally H\"older continuous at $f^\dagger$ of order $\theta\in(0,1]$ with respect to the $H^1$-norm if there exist $L_A>0$ and $\gamma>0$ such that

-When $\theta=1$ this reduces to local Lipschitz continuity. \end{definition}
+The case $\theta=1$ reduces to local Lipschitz continuity. \end{definition}